Biweekly Mortgage Calculator

 A semi-monthly payment frequency would allow you to make payments per year.

 But the biweekly payment frequency lets you make a payment every two weeks.
-Since there are weeks in the year, your total number of payments when paying bi-weekly is payments per year.
-That way, you can make more payments than a monthly schedule and pay off your mortgage loan faster with a full extra contribution to your mortgage repayment each year, equivalent to monthly payments.
-This additional monthly payment is what makes having a biweekly mortgage worthwhile.
+Since there are weeks in the year, your total number of payments when paying biweekly is payments per year.
+That way, you can make more payments than a monthly schedule and pay off your mortgage loan faster with a full extra contribution to your mortgage repayment each year, equivalent to about monthly payments.
+This additional monthly payment makes a faster amortization resulting in a lower total interest payment.

 Compounding frequency impact on biweekly mortgage payments

 Different countries use different compounding frequency or compound period for mortgage interest.
-In a mortgage loan, the compounding frequency is the number of times that unpaid mortgage interest is added to the principal amount of the loan.
+In a mortgage loan, the compounding frequency is the number of times that interest on the outstanding mortgage loan (principal) is added to the principal amount of the loan.
 Compounding frequency can be monthly, quarterly, semi-annually or annually.

 The compounding frequency determines the interest rate per payment.
 For instance, interest is compounded semi-annually in Canada but compounded monthly in the US and UK.
 Our mortgage payoff calculator can quickly compare different compounding frequencies.